KeanuVentura/CookingUpInsights/README.md

 For my project, I plan to **predict the number of calories in a recipe**.

 **Type of problem:** Regression
-**Response variable:** Calories (continous)
+**Response variable:** Calories (continuous)
   - I chose this response variable because calories are a universally known component of recipes and a meaningful metric in the world of cooking.
-Being able to estimate the amount of calories in a recipe is significant because it can provide people an approximate sense of a recipe's nutritional value.
-For example, maybe someone on a diet wants to monitor their calorie intake to ensure they're not consuming too much or maybe someone is a sports athlete who wants to make sure they're consuming enough calories to bulk up
+Being able to estimate the amount of calories in a recipe is significant because it can provide people with an approximate sense of a recipe's nutritional value.
+For example, maybe someone on a diet wants to monitor their calorie intake to ensure they're not consuming too much, or maybe someone is a sports athlete who wants to make sure they're consuming enough calories to bulk up

 **Evaluation Metric:** R²
   - I chose this evaluation metric because R² provides a measure of how well my model explains the variance in the calories of recipes.
-Knowing that im trying to predict the number of calories in a recipe, using R² is an effective way to understand my models ability to capture the overall patterns and relationships between the features and the calorie values.
+Knowing that I'm trying to predict the number of calories in a recipe, using R² is an effective way to understand my model's ability to capture the overall patterns and relationships between the features and the calorie values.
 It illustrates an understanding of how my model is able to account for the variation in calorie counts, with a higher R² representing a better predictive performance.
 Ultimately, this evaluation metric helps me assess whether or not the calorie predictions are close to the actual calorie values across different recipes

 **Time of prediction information:** For the features I would know at the time of prediction, I decided to stray away from features like the full nutrition breakdown (e.g., fat, sugar) as they would only be known after calories are already calculated.
-Thus, I selected features known before the nutritional information is calculated such as **n_ingredients** and **minutes**
+Thus, I selected features known before the nutritional information was calculated such as **n_ingredients** and **minutes**

 ## Baseline Model

 > “Start from scratch.
 Make it clean.
 Make it simple”
 > — Marcus, *The Bear*

 For my baseline model, I built a **Linear Regression** model using two features I believed would have the best correlation with calories: **n_ingredients** and **minutes**.
 I inferred that the more ingredients in a recipe and the longer it takes to cook a recipe, the more calories it may contain.
-Additionally, for my model I constructed a pipeline using a Column Transformer to pass these features directly into the Linear Regression model.
-After fitting the model to the cleaned dataset, I calculated the evalutation metric, R².
+Additionally, for my model, I constructed a pipeline using a Column Transformer to pass these features directly into the Linear Regression model.
+After fitting the model to the cleaned dataset, I calculated the evaluation metric, R².

 **Results:** The R² was 0.0856
 **Conclusion:** This means that my model explains around 8.56% of the variance in calorie content.
 The result suggests that my baseline model does not fully capture the complexity in the data and there is much to be done to advance my model and improve its performance